On the tightness of the maximum of branching Brownian motion in random environment: Preliminaries

 where $W_{t_0}\not\equiv 0$ is piecewise continuous and bounded in $\R$, such that for some $z_{t_0} \in \R$ one has

 Then, for all $t>t_0$ there exists a unique point $z(t) \in [-\infty,\infty]$ such that

 \end{lemma}

-As a first application of Lemma~\ref{lem:sturmian_principle}, let us consider the effect on the solution of \eqref{eqn:FKPP} when the discontinuity of the Heaviside-type initial condition tends to infinity.
+As a first application of Lemma~\ref{lem:sturmian_principle}, let us consider the behaviour of the solutions of \eqref{eqn:FKPP} when the discontinuity of the Heaviside-type initial condition tends to infinity.
 For this purpose, in order to obtain a non-trivial limit, we perform an appropriate temporal shift.
 More precisely, we introduce for a given realisation of the environment $\xi$, any $y \in \R$ and any $\varepsilon>0$ the ``temporal quantile at the origin'' as